Tapac/exposed-wiki/DSL.md

   val director: Column<String> = varchar("director", 50)
 }
 ```
-Tables that contains `Int` id with the name `id` can be declared like that:
+Tables that contains `Int` id with the name `id` can be declared like this:
 ```kotlin
 object StarWarsFilms : IntIdTable() {
   val sequelId: Column<Int> = integer("sequel_id").uniqueIndex()